 - An FDA review of serious pediatric Invega side effects found that 3% of patients taking a 12 mg. daily dose of paliperidone developed gynecomastia, including a 16-year-old boy who experienced symptoms only a couple of months after beginning treatment.

-J&J Fined Heavily for Off-Label Promotion of Invega and Risperdal
+J&J Fined $2 Billion for Off-Label Promotion of Invega

 Invega gained FDA approval for adult schizophrenia treatment in 2006.
 In 2011, it was approved for adolescent schizophrenia treatment.